jcubic/jquery-terminal-wiki/Getting-Started.md

 this will change the prompt with counter for each enter.

-The order of mnemonics look like this CTRL+META+SHIFT+ALT and at the begining is special modifier HOLD the shortcut will be invoked when you hold the key.
+The order of mnemonics look like this CTRL+META+SHIFT+ALT and at the beginning is special modifier HOLD.
+The shortcut will be invoked when you hold the key.

 ### Asynchronous Commands

-If you have Async commands, which mean commands that execute later in time you should pasue the terminal and resume it after you've done processing, this will ensure that your command will be invoked properly (mostly because of one feature which is invoking commands from URL hash or using exec method, discussed later in this document).
+If you have Async commands, which mean commands that execute later in time you should pause the terminal and resume it, after you've done processing.
+This will ensure that your command will be invoked properly (mostly because of one feature which is invoking commands from URL hash or using exec method, discussed later in this document).
 If you don't care about order of commands you don't need to pause the terminal.

-To pause the terminal and don't accept input from user, you can use pause() method and to resume the state you can use `resume()` method you can also return promise from interpreter, but the resolved value will be printed on terminal, to avoid this you can resolve to undefined.
+To pause the terminal and don't accept input from user, you can use `pause()` method and to resume the state you can use `resume()` method.
+You can also return a promise from interpreter, but the resolved value will be printed on terminal, to avoid this you can resolve to undefined (or add empty then if you don't use Promise constructor).

 ```javascript
 $('#terminal').terminal(function(command, term) {